WNCF: WNCF

 Media General was not particularly thrilled to have bought WHOA-TV in the Park acquisition; Jim Zimmerman, president of the company's broadcast division, told the Montgomery Advertiser that he would not have purchased it on a standalone basis.
 In 1998, Media General proceeded to put WHOA-TV up for sale.
 The next year, the station was sold for $8 million to a firm known as Broadcast Media Group LLC, controlled by John Kendrick.

 Kendrick wasted little time making major changes in the news department.
 After May 31, 1999, the station suspended its local news service and fired nearly 20 staffers.
 The call letters were changed in July to WNCF ahead of the relaunch of local news that November.

 SagamoreHill Broadcasting acquired WNCF in 2004.
 It then acquired WBMM in 2006 under a failing station waiver.
 In 2011, Bahakel acquired WBMM and immediately entered into a shared services agreement to provide WNCF with sales, production, and technical services; the WNCF facility on Harrison Road was chosen to house all three stations' operations and be upgraded to support high-definition production.
 Bahakel had continued to own the channel 32 building after the 1985 sale of WKAB, and the site offered more room for expansion than WAKA's previous studios close to downtown.

-In September 2012, WNCF increased its power from 50 kW to 720 kW from space on WAKA's tower in Gordonville.
-This new location was only 2 mi from the old WNCF tower, which had come under the ownership of a tower company after Soundview sold WHOA in 1996 but held on to the mast.